Pacific Bible College (Medford, Oregon)

-Pacific Bible College is a private Bible college in Medford, Oregon.
+Pacific Bible College is a private Bible college in Medford, Oregon, United States.

 History

 In 1989 local Christian radio station owner, Perry Atkinson met with a group of pastors to discuss the possibility of a Bible college in southern Oregon.
-In December 1991 Dove Bible Institute was founded.
+In December 1991, Dove Bible Institute was founded.
 The name was changed to Pacific Bible College in 2000.

 Academics

 Accreditation

 Pacific Bible College is accredited by the Commission on Accreditation of the Association of Biblical Higher Education and authorized by the State of Oregon.